k8spatterns/examples/README.md

 * [Immutable Configuration](configuration/ImmutableConfiguration/README.adoc) - several examples how to use immutable configuration containers for application configuration.
 This includes examples for the plain Docker case and for Kubernetes.

 ### Advanced Patterns

+* [Controller](advanced/Controller/README.adoc) is a simple, pure shell based controller which watches `Service` resources and exposes an `Ingress` route when it detects an `exposeService` label attached to the service.